leee/locksport/README.md

 Best/Arrow SFIC setup, if not a Schlage Everest Primus setup.
 * I would've also recommended a Mul-T-Lock buildout, but after discovering they're absurdly easy to pick, I no longer use them.

+## storage
+Pelican typically does a great job with their cases.
+A few notes:
+* Don't get the Elite Luggage series (BA/EL).
+No one in their right mind would.
+* Storm cases just have a fancy latch - not worth it.
+* The 1510 is the standard size for carry-ons, and is what I use daily.
+No need for the 1510M, that's just absurd.
+* You could build a very nice radio/QRP rig around the 1400.
+* Pelican's armory cases fit bows very well.
+* The BlackBox/Composite/MAC/SuperMAC/Classic/Pro rackmount series of cases are pretty good.
+I've hauled network, servers, UPSes, and other infrastructure with no problems.
+You can get sound setups to be rackmount too.
+* Best of all, these cases will fit an Abloy PL 321, if not the 330 or even 342.

 ## typical disclaimers and other legalese apply
 As [Bosnian Bill](https://www.youtube.com/user/bosnianbill) always says: